ikwattro/elastic-scratchpad/query-parser/README.md

 }
 ```

-For brevity, our custom query parser will simply delegate to QueryStringQueryParser.
+For brevity, our custom query parser will simply delegate to `QueryStringQueryParser`.

 *src/main/java/queryparser/CustomQueryParser.java:*